Mr & Mrs 420

 Mr & Mrs 420 is a 2014 Punjabi comedy film directed by Ksshitij Chaudhary and starring Yuvraj Hans, Jassi Gill, Babbal Rai, Binnu Dhillon and Jaswinder Bhalla in lead roles.
 It was released worldwide on 14 March 2014.
 A sequel titled Mr & Mrs 420 Returns was released on 15 August 2018.
-The film is an adaptation of Sailesh Dey's Bengali play Joymakali Boarding.
+The film is an adaptation of Sailesh Dey's Bengali play Joymakali Boarding and 2009 Hindi movie Paying Guests.

 Plot

 Deputy (Binnu Dhillon) wants to be an actor like Dharmendra but has to settle for playing Surpanakha (character) in a local Ramlila because of the lack of opportunity.
 His friend Jass (Jassi Gill) is unemployed and in love with a young woman who will only marry if he finds a job.
 Their families feel humiliated because of them.
 They join their friend Palli (Yuvraj Hans) in a town for a better future and to prove themselves.

 The big problem is that this cannot be done until they have a place to stay.
 Then comes Babbu (Babbal Rai), friend of Palli, to their rescue.
 It does not last long because of their partying one night.
 They have to look for another shelter.
 According to their budget, they are getting places that will only allow married couples to stay.
 So they lie about their marital status — somehow Palli and Jass convince Babu and Deputy to play their wives to get a roof over their heads.